 Instructional objectives and specifications of teaching history - Bloom's taxonomy of educational objectives - Meaning and limitations.

 Unit-7: Recent trends in curriculum:

-1. Organizations descharge at in history
+1. Curriculum development in history

-- 1. Curriculum development in history - 2.
-Curriculum construction (Selection, graduation and organization) Content, principles of selection: Individual, social and national needs. - 3.
+- 2. Curriculum construction (Selection, graduation and organization) Content, principles of selection: Individual, social and national needs. - 3.
 The claims of local history, National history and world history. - 4.
 Chronology in history Sequence in history, Location, Distance Duration of historical events in the perspective of time. - 5.
 Theories influencing selections of materials Doctrine of natural taste and interest Cultural epoch theory. - 6.
 The development of history curriculum in Tamilnadu the principles, problems and prospects Critical analysis of existing Higher Secondary syllabus.